Gui-Yom/hlbc/README.md

 - Finishing the decompiler (for loops mainly)
 - C API

+## Contact

+Questions ?
+Inquiries ?
+Help ?
+Use GitHub discussions, send an email or Discord : limelion.

 ## Credits

 Development of this project would not have been possible without